OctopusDeploy/blog/blog/2021-05/creating-new-architecture/index.md

 > - Naming should be simple and self-describing
 > - Examples: "I want to develop a custom Step!"
 "I want to develop a step to deploy to X Cloud"

+We would describe each "thing" in abstract - an example would be _"the thing that provides the step's UI"_.
+And then we would go through and attempt to name each of the abstract things.

 At the end of the process, we had a clear map of sub-systems and components, and could more freely talk about them when discussing our architecture:

 ![Naming for step components](blogimage-naming-things.png)

 ### Decision Making

-When making decisions at Octopus, we are strong believers in creating consensus, and then executing strongly on the basis of it.
+When making decisions at Octopus, we are strong believers in creating _consensus_, and then executing with confidence.
 Almost all impactful decisions are deeply scrutinized.
 When defining architecture, this scrutiny allows you to better forsee system-level impacts of architectural choices.
 This is one of the _hardest_ things to do when building new architecture, but it is also the _most important_.

+The first step towards ensuring you make high quality decisions is to ensure you have collaborated closely with your team in arriving at a decision.
+You've worked through the candidate solutions with them, and you have established a shared understanding the impacts they may have on sub-systems.
+In any sufficiently complex system, you will always need to get input from others to ensure you have visibility across all potential impacts a new architecture may have - and your team is the best starting point for this.

+One tool we use in Octopus to solicit input is the [strawman proposal](https://en.wikipedia.org/wiki/Straw_man_proposal).
+The idea is that you present your team with your proposed design for a given component or sub-system, and explain it in enough detail that the team can reason about it.
+With a strawman you don't want your team to agree to it - you want them to _challenge_ it, to point out its flaws, to suggest alternatives and improvements.
+This type of conversation generates great insights and solution options that can lead you towards a high quality decision.

-To make great decisions, you need to ensure the right experts have had input into your architectural decisions.
+After your team has given input, you also need to ensure the right experts have had input into your architectural decisions.

-This does not mean design-by-committee - ownership is important, and you as an architect should own the architecture you develop.
-However it means you have a responsibility to widely seek input into your architectural designs - finding experts in other sub-sytems outside of your sphere of expertise that may need to influence your designs.

 One example of this within our new architecture was an overlap identified with Project Bento - our brand new project import/export system.
 By talking with the team developing Bento, we discovered that there was a shared piece of the system under both of our initiatives - the input model for steps.
 Bento needed to know if a given set of inputs contained an Account, or other domain-specific resources within Octopus.
 It would use this knowledge to "crawl" the set of resources it would need to export/import across spaces.
 We were proposing to redefine how inputs were modelled within Octopus.
 We needed to make sure our proposed architecture would still satisfy Bento's requirements.

+Seeking input widely does not mean design-by-committee - ownership is important, and you as an architect should own the architecture you develop.
+However it means you have a responsibility to widely seek input into your architectural designs - finding experts in other sub-sytems outside of your sphere of expertise that may need to influence your designs.

+> Goals and Decisions
+>
-Another thing that assists decision making is keeping goals front-of-mind.
-Whilst our constraints limit our choices, so we know what things we don't need to make decisions about, goals help us decide between multiple potentially valid options.
+> Another thing that assists decision making is keeping goals front-of-mind.
+Whilst our constraints limit our choices, so we know what things we don't need to make decisions about, goals can help us decide between multiple potentially valid options.
+>

-Goals can be used as a litmus test.
+> Goals can be used as a litmus test.
 Does this decision take us toward achieving this goal, or does it push us further away from acheiving it?
 Ensure they are considered for all fundamental decisions.
 We have revisited our goal of steps being "simple and easy to develop" numerous times when deciding how to implement the various APIs that underpin the new architecture.

 ### Complexity